Chonburi province: History

-Late 19th century to present

-In the reign of King Nangklao, Rama III, Phra Intha-asa, The Governor of Phanat Nikhom I (Princely member of Nakhon Phanom royal family) took many immigrants (Nakhon Phanom Laotians, Named Lao Asa Pak Nam) from Samut Prakan and New Nakhon Phanom Laotians to Phanat Nikhom.
+In the reign of King Nangklao, Phra Intha-asa, governor of Phanat Nikhom and a member of the Nakhon Phanom royal house, brought two groups of settlers to Phanat Nikhom.
+The first were Lao of Nakhon Phanom brought from Samut Prakan, known as Lao Asa Pak Nam; the second were newer arrivals from Nakhon Phanom itself.
 The Siamese King at the time allowed them to establish a habitat between Chonburi and Chachoengsao (Named Phanat Nikhom in the present).

 In 1892, Ko Sichang, an island off the mainland, served as a holiday point for King Chulalongkorn and his wife Queen Saovabha Phongsri.
 Chulalongkorn later built a summer palace called "Phra Chuthathut Palace" named after his son, Prince Chudadhuj Dharadilok, who was born on Ko Sichang.
 During the Franco-Siamese crisis of 1893, the island was occupied by the French.
 During this time, the island was a part of Samut Prakan province before being transferred to Chonburi province on 1 January 1943 as a minor district (king amphoe) in Si Racha district.
 Ko Sichang became its own district on 4 July 1994.

 Following the end of World War II, coastal towns particularly Ang Sila witnessed an influx of Teochew Chinese migrants.
 The Vietnam War would also cause an influx of American G.I.s to arrive, particularly in Pattaya.
 This would go on to lead Chonburi province to become popular among foreign tourists.

 Symbols

-The provincial seal shows the hill Khao Sam Muk, on which there is a sala with a statue of the goddess Chao Mae Sahm Muk, who, it is believed, protects seafarers and the local population.
+The provincial seal shows the hill Khao Sam Muk.
+On it stands a sala holding a statue of the goddess Chao Mae Sahm Muk, who is held to protect seafarers and the local population.

 The provincial tree and flower is the New Guinea rosewood (Pterocarpus indicus, called Mai Pradu in Thai).
 The provincial aquatic life is bamboo shark Chiloscyllium punctatum.

 The provincial motto is "Beautiful seas.
 Delicious Khao Lam.
 Sweet sugar cane.
 Fine weaving.
 The buffalo racing festival."